MicrosoftDocs/WSL/commandline/WSL/install-win10.md

 ## For Anniversary Update and Creators Update: Install using lxrun
 lxrun installs Ubuntu user-mode by default on top of the Windows subsystem for Linux.

 > Since moving to the store, we have stopped keeping this user-mode image up to date.
-When you're done, run apt-get update.
+When you're done, run `apt-get update`.

 1. Turn on Developer Mode